kailash-manasarovar/statement/docs/timeline/2024/may.md

 - The [Ana love triangle](../2022/november.md#the-trumpet-teacher) myth is an excellent example from my story and notice the [switcheroo sedated-rape porn](../../crimes/protagonists/vidal-sastre.md#four-distinct-men) wasn't able to get started before this essential manipulation technique was in place.
 - There were other examples: Trish of course, Chris BJ, all isolating tactics.
 - Online, the derogatory comments the hackers made about women, including Ana Trish and Chris BJ, were also relentless.
 - The idiots even sent me pics of 100s of women they've likely murdered.
-I mean, you can't get more stupid than this, but they do it because they think we're the idiots.
-The truth is that targets are usually too frightened to act appropriately.
+I mean, you can't get more stupid than this, but they do it because they think we're the idiots, and nearly all of the joy they get out of it is in letting us know what they think of us.
+- The truth is that normally competent targets are usually too frightened, or too drugged and mentally maimed, to act appropriately.
 - The gangs set women against each other like this so that a target of abuse feels they are unable to ask for help.
 - Women won't get together, talk, compare notes, and find out exactly how much danger we are all in, from maybe every man we work with.
 - We can tell who isn't safe but we cannot tell which men are safe.